If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 One year after faking his death, Matt Murdock returns to public life and resumes his career as a trial attorney.
 His return comes at an interesting time as the Nelson and Murdock law firm receives an offer to join forces with Rosalind Sharpe’s firm.
 Sharpe has a successful reputation in law, but her cold demeanor turns everyone off, and Matt is shocked to discover that she is Foggy’s estranged mother.
 Matt and Foggy also adjust to the changing dynamics in their friendship now that Foggy is aware of his double life, while Karen gets a mysterious new job.

 Karl Kesel’s time with Daredevil may have been brief, but it was one of the best runs the character ever had.
 Daredevil is mostly known for being a dark and gritty character, making it rare for a creative team to lean into his fun side.
-There are plenty of laugh aloud moments, and the energy never slows down.
+There are plenty of laugh-out-loud moments, and the energy never slows down.
 The superhero stories are compelling, and Daredevil’s supporting cast get some compelling subplots of their own.
 This is a run that everyone sleeps on, which frankly deserves more attention.

 6. ‘Man Without Fear’ (Daredevil: The Man Without Fear #1-5)